SlowBubble/video-spreadsheet/README.md

 - Present mode
   - warm up all the assets
   - display the first YT player's screen
-- alt-up: move row up
+- Use a slidebar for position

+P3:
 - volume fade-out to be too laggy
   - consider a field that allows audio to keep playing for longer